 Warp can come in a variety of different fibers including cotton, linen or wool.
 Your warp is going to be under extreme tension and therefore has to be very strong.
 You should not be able to easily break it just using your hands.

 Tapestry beaters are available in wood, metal or a combination of the two.
-We sell a wooden version; one is weighted and one is not.
+We sell a wooden version.
 You can also use a fork if you do not have a tapestry beater.

-What other accessories can I use when weaving tapestry?
+What accessories can I use when weaving tapestry?

 Although the stand is not necessary to use with the treadle, combined the stand and treadle can turn your Mirrix Loom into a tapestry floor loom.
 And, of course, the Mirrix stand can just be used with a loom and no treadle.

 A Bottom Spring Kit

 A bottom spring kit is most useful for small-scale tapestry, ie: tapestry where you’re using more than 20 ends per inch.
 It functions to organize your warp on the bottom beam while you’re warping.
 For non small-scale tapestry, a bottom spring kit is not necessary.

 Warping for tapestry is pretty straight forward and tends to be easier than warping for bead weaving because the warp is often thicker and you only use one warp per dent.